-Weight and drag are minimised wherever possible, without concessions to safety or performance.
-A lighter fabric is used for the bottom surface, and line attachment reinforcements inside the profile are made of a lighter fabric that also provides a more even load distribution.
-The lines are thin unsheathed Kevlar, and the line cascade is made of 100% Aramid with reinforced splicing in the line core and with an external sleeve added just at the end of the line in contact with the metal carabiner.
+Weight and drag are saved wherever possible, without concessions to safety or performance.
+A lighter fabric is used for the top and bottom surface.
+The lines are thin, unsheathed Kevlar lines, and the line cascade is made of 100% Aramid with reinforced splicing in the line core and with an external sleeve added just at the end of the line in contact with the metal carabiner.

-These and other innovations ensure that by purchasing the Boomerang 7, you are getting the best possible glider in its class.
+These and other innovations ensure that by purchasing the Boomerang 8, you are getting the best possible glider in its class.